wtetsu/gaze/README.md

 ---

-Gaze's usage is quite simple.
+The usage of Gaze is quite simple.

 ```
 gaze .